 The Huxley Summit is a high profile thought leadership event run by the British Science Association.
-The inaugural Summit took place in London on 8 November 2016 – further details about future events will be announced soon.
+The inaugural Summit took place in London on 8 November 2016.
+The Huxley Summit 2017 will take place on Wednesday 29 November in central London and further details will be released in July 2017.
 Watch the highlights from the Summit 2016 below.

 The Summit is named after ‘Darwin’s bulldog’, self-taught scientist Thomas Huxley who argued for Darwin’s theory of evolution against the Bishop of Oxford, Samuel Wilberforce, at the British Science Association’s (BSA) annual meeting in 1860.
 This was a pivotal moment in the public’s understanding of and opinion on evolution, and the Summit aims to provide a platform to debate key scientific and social challenges facing the UK in the 21st century.